labdao/article/README.md

 6. The core team will review the draft for any final feedback
     * *DeWork Task gets moved to "In Review"*
 ### Publishing and disturption:
 8. The completed article will be published on the labDAO website and promoted via twitter (@lab_dao) and monthly newsletter.
-Non-core members need to work with core members for this step as they do not have access to these credentials
+Non-core members need to work with core members for this step
     * *DeWork Task gets moved to "Done"*
     * *GitHub issue is closed*